psf/pyperf/doc/perf.rst

 isolation and CPU pinning.

 The :class:`~perf.text_runner.TextRunner` class automatically pin worker processes to isolated CPUs (when isolated are detected).
-Currently, Python 3.3 is needed to get automatic CPU pinning.
-CPU pinning can be checked in benchmark
-metadata: it is enabled if the ``cpu_affinity`` :ref:`metadata <metadata>` is set.
+CPU pinning can be checked in benchmark metadata: it is enabled if the ``cpu_affinity`` :ref:`metadata <metadata>` is set.

+On Python 3.3 and newer, :func:`os.sched_setaffinity` is used to pin processes.
+On Python 2.7, the ``tasket`` command is used if available.

 Even if no CPU is isolated, CPU pining makes benchmarks more stable: use the ``--affinity`` command line option.